All Episodes

 If the most recent estimate is accurate, it's possible that the agency won't need any additional money until the new budget year begins, and the cause for the current outbreak of gridlock will disappear.

-All because FEMA didn't know that they actually had enough money.
+All because FEMA didn't know that they actually had enough money when they've had enough money all along.

 By the way, these things are increasingly not debates.

-They're more like extended press conferences or expanded Sunday morning shows with uh a few tweaks in the rules that allow people to respond if for 30 seconds if their names uh happen to be mentioned in the course, somebody else speaking.
+They're more like extended press conferences or expanded Sunday morning shows with a few tweaks in the rules that allow people to respond if for 30 seconds if their names happen to be mentioned in the course, somebody else speaking.

 Actually, it was a disappointing night.

-And I just thought it was it was uh disappointing.
+And I just thought it was disappointing.

 A lot of people were expecting much more out of Rick Perry.